Malka, Jordan

+Malka Municipality was established in 1974 and remained so until 2001, when the municipalities in the Malka area were merged with Khalid bin Al-Waleed Municipality.
+Later, Malka and Mansoura Municipality, which is affiliated with Khalid bin Al-Waleed Municipality, was founded.
+Malka has a post office that was established in 1966, and a park was also created to serve the people of Malka and the surrounding villages.

+Name Origin

+Malka was named after a Roman queen who lived there, named "Malka."
+The caves, grottos, and olive trees indicate that Malka was home to various civilizations, including the Roman, Islamic, and Ottoman eras.
+It is also known for its rich traditions, customs, and folk songs.

 Geography

 Malka is located on a mountainous agricultural land with red soil.
 It is about 91 km from the capital Amman and from Irbid 22 km.
 It rises about 500 meters above sea level and is bordered to the east by Hatem and Abder, from the west by Umm Qays, from the north by Syria, from the south by Dukra and Kufr Asad.
 The total area of the organized land is approximately 1,700 dunums, and for the unorganized lands, it is about 8,096 dunums.
 Malka owned by Khalid bin al-Walid municipality, headed by Hussein Al-Malkawi.

 History

-The town overlooks the famous ancient Roman city of Jadara, which was one of the ten cities that made up the Decapolis union.
+The town overlooks the ancient Roman city of Jadara, which was one of the ten cities that made up the Decapolis union.

-In August 636 happened a big battle in Malka called Battle of Yarmouk between the Rashidun Caliphate and the Byzantine Empire.
+In August 636 the Battle of Yarmouk took place there between the Rashidun Caliphate and the Byzantine Empire which resulted in the Muslim conquest of the Levant.